dart-lang/site-www/src/tools/pub/cmd/index.md

 [`pub cache`](/tools/pub/cmd/pub-cache)
 : Manages pub's local package cache.
-Use this command to add packages to your cache, or perform a clean reinstall of all packages in your cache.
+Use this command to add packages to your cache, or to perform a clean reinstall of all packages in your cache.

 [`pub deps`](/tools/pub/cmd/pub-deps)